Xqhare/neith/README.md

 ## Roadmap

-- Add toggleable autosave to disk
+- Toggleable autosave to disk
 - Transform a ram-only database into a normal one, and save its contents

 ## Design and philosophy of Neith